 The Bash(git *) syntax allows all Git commands in a single rule.
 In practice, this wildcard approach reduces permission-related interruptions by 70%.
 To understand all available slash commands and their interactions with permissions, consult the guide on common slash command errors.

-Key takeaway: the default mode offers the best security/productivity trade-off - only switch to bypassPermissions in a controlled environment.
+Key takeaway: the the default mode (Normal) mode offers the best security/productivity trade-off - only switch to --dangerously-skip-permissions in a controlled environment.

 How to resolve file and directory access errors?